 Working throughout the night, the staff of Lehamim Bakery starts to create their delicious and precisely made breads when all of us still dream.
-With three separate locations in Tel Aviv (Sarona Market, the Carmel Market, and the Tel Aviv Port), these elegantly designed bakeries are the perfect place to pick up the latest fresh items while also stopping and sipping a fresh and well made cup of coffee.
+With separate locations in Tel Aviv, these elegantly designed bakeries are the perfect place to pick up the latest fresh items while also stopping and sipping a fresh and well made cup of coffee.
 Featuring loaves of bread casually sitting on simple white shelves, it's like walking into a closet full of heavenly gluten glory.

 One of the best bakery chains in the city, Bakery has mastered the art of French pastries.
-Whether you come to pick up a crunchy, fresh-from-the-oven baguette or any of the delectable pastries like the caramel-glazed cream puffs and the creamy-rich mille-feuille, everything you pick here is memorable and worth the hype.
-Bakery also serves sandwiches and salads, making it the ideal place for your next lunch date.
-Check out their other locations at 13 Yad Haruzim St and 67 Weizmann St.
+Whether you come to pick up a crunchy, fresh-from-the-oven baguette or any of the delectable pastries like the caramel-glazed cream puffs and the creamy-rich mille-feuille, everything you pick here is memorable and worth the hype, especially their Hamantaschen.
+Bakery believes that beauty lies in simplicity.
+Their three fillings: rich poppy seed, cinnamon and nuts, and chocolate – for the children and the children at heart (NIS 38 / 250 grams).